Possibly one of the most important hillforts in England - and yet no-one knows about it!

 Standing up to 100m high, the wooded Worlebury Hill dominates the northern edge of Weston-super-Mare.

 It is the site of one of the most significant hillfots in England with its three Bronze Age ditches and seven Iron Age valla (walls and ditches).
-You won’t find anything about it on the Weston Super Mare website and it only merits a small mention on the North Somerset one.
+You won’t find anything about it on the Weston Super Mare website although it does get a mention on the North Somerset one.
 It isn’t signposted from the town although there two information boards at the site.

 The hill is surrounded by steep slopes on three sites and was originally open grassland which would have had excellent views across the surrounding area.